J-Rios/pysercmdscripts/README.md

 Python tool to automate send commands to a serial command line interface from a *cmdscript* text file that specify commands-responses with a simple language.

+Note: Work In Progress, the code was not tested neither validated yet.

 ## Usage

 ```bash